alliefleming/yellowco.co/_posts/2017-06-28-guide-getting-yellow-conference-2017-even-youre-introvert.markdown

 ---
-title: Your Guide to Getting the Most Out of Yellow Conference 2017 (Even if You're an Introvert!)
+title: "Your Guide to Getting the Most Out of Yellow Conference 2017 (Even if You're an Introvert!)"
-author: heygirl@yellowconference.com
+author: Joanna Waterfall
 date: '2017-06-28 04:06:43 -0700'
 categories:
 - Wander